Casinos Should Not Ignore Indoor Smoking as They Examine Responsible Gaming Best Practices

 Responsible Gaming Education Month Begins Today

-Further, the leading organization dealing with gambling addiction is warning legislators that continuing to allow indoor smoking at Atlantic City casinos will only continue to encourage gambling addiction, but that passing bipartisan bills, S264 and A2151, to close the casino smoking loophole would help to address this concern.
+The leading organization dealing with gambling addiction has warned legislators that continuing to allow indoor smoking at Atlantic City casinos will only continue to encourage gambling addiction, but that passing bipartisan bills, S264 and A2151, to close the casino smoking loophole would help to address this concern.

 “Making casinos smokefree is likely to reduce the incidence of problem gambling and improve public health,” wrote the National Council on Problem Gambling (NCPG) in separate letters to members of the New Jersey Senate and General Assembly.

-The NCPG letter comes just weeks after Las Vegas-based C3 Gaming released a report showing that casinos have unwittingly acknowledged that allowing indoor smoking only furthers gambling addiction.
+Further, Las Vegas-based C3 Gaming released a report last year showing that casinos have unwittingly acknowledged that allowing indoor smoking only furthers gambling addiction.
 From the C3 Gaming report:

 “Casinos throughout North America have made commitments to support responsible gambling initiatives.
 Virtually all operators have links to websites that provide additional information regarding playing responsibly.
 A recent study commissioned by the Casino Association of New Jersey projects gaming revenue losses based on smokers having to take breaks, which is the antithesis of one of the principles of responsible gaming…What the authors of that report unwittingly acknowledge is that a casino that prohibits smoking risks losing gaming revenue because a certain portion of players who smoke decide during their smoke break to walk away.
 In other words, they chose to play responsibly, and taking a periodic smoking break allowed them to do so.
 Their argument that a casino will make more money if smokers remain at their games is the antithesis of one of the principles of responsible gaming.”